Gen 1 is now few and far between.

 The best night vision scope for the money is the one that performs.
 Regardless of how much you spend, if you utilize all its features, acquire repeatable accuracy, and can see in the dark to the distances reasonable of what the scope can provide – it’s a good scope for the money.

 But you must also consider what you’re using it for or what you’re looking for in an NVD if your budget doesn’t stretch past $1000.
-If you want the lightest weight, the Pard NV008 does it.
-If you want no-nonsense simplicity, it’s the Yukon Sightline N450S.
+If you want the longest lasting battery runtime, the ATN X-Sight 4K Pro does it.
+If you want no-nonsense simplicity, it’s the ATN X-Sight LTV.
 If you want feature-packed for a decent price, it’s the Sightmark Wraith 4K Max.

 Biased for Digital NV?
 It’s What $1000 Buys You